Debraheem/pyfortmesa/tests/mesa/README.md

 # MESA Test Scripts

-These scripts are optional MESA-backed checks, not the simplest usage examples.
-They require a MESA-enabled `pyfortmesa` build and a valid `MESA_DIR`.
+These scripts are optional MESA checks, not the simplest usage examples.
+They require a `pyfortmesa` build for MESA calls and a valid `MESA_DIR`.

-Normal non-MESA unit checks live under `tests/unit/`.
+Unit checks that do not call MESA live under `tests/unit/`.
 Timing and integration scripts live here because they depend on MESA data, MESA tables, OpenMP, and local machine performance.
 For the smallest copyable usage example, see `tests/work/README.md`.

-From the repository root, use the normal test entrypoint after installing the matching build:
+From the repository root, use the normal test entrypoint after installing the matching package:

 ```bash
 ./test
 ./test mesa
 ```

-`./test` runs the non-MESA checks and stores command logs under `tests/test_output/`. `./test mesa` runs those checks first, then the MESA-backed runners in this directory, including the profile timing suite below.
+`./test` runs the checks that do not call MESA and stores command logs under `tests/test_output/`. `./test mesa` runs those checks first, then the MESA runners in this directory, including the profile timing suite below.

 ## Profile Timing Suite

-Run the standard saved-model eos/kap timing report with:
+Run the standard saved model eos/kap timing report with:

 ```bash
 tests/mesa/run_profile_timing_suite.sh